 There is no law in Pennsylvania which guarantees that a health care provider will follow your instructions in every circumstance.
 There are, however, steps you can take to express your wishes about future treatment.
 One of these steps is to write and sign an advance directive.

 An advance directive is a written document that you may use, under certain circumstances, to tell others what care you would like to receive or not receive should you become unable to express your wishes at some time in the future.
 An advance directive may take many forms.
-In Pennsylvania, two types are specifically authorized: (1) a living will, also known as an advance directive for health care and (2) a durable power of attorney for health care.
+In Pennsylvania, two types are specifically authorized: (1) a living will and (2) a durable power of attorney for health care.

 This search will provide you with WellSpan Medical Group and Northern Lancaster County (Ephrata) Medical Group primary care physicians and specialists.
 If we don’t have a WellSpan Medical Group physician to meet your criteria, the search will expand to include community physicians who partner with WellSpan Medical Group physicians through the WellSpan Provider Network or provide care to patients on the Medical Staffs of WellSpan’s Hospitals.×